NxT-Media-Technology/learn-welkom/docs/index.md

 ## Bedrijven, alumni, ...
 We need you!

 Het idee achter deze publieke online cursus is dat deze verrijkt kan worden door alumni en werkveld.
-Klik snel door en kijk how you can rock our world! 🙌
+Klik snel door en lees how you can rock our world! 🙌

 [You rock! :material-arrow-right:](you-rock/){ .md-button .md-button--primary }